 A classic Tex-Mex dish that became wildly popular outside its native area in the 1990s, fajitas are grilled strips of beef that are typically served with onion, bell pepper, and tortillas.
-Though the usual version calls for marinating the meat and cooking over an open flame, this pan fried recipe will serve you well when you don’t have the time or equipment for grilling.
+Though the usual version calls for marinating the meat and cooking over an open flame, this pan-fried recipe will serve you well when you don’t have the time or equipment for grilling.

 - Did you know?
-The term fajitas technically refers to only the beef version of this dish, since the name comes from faja, the cut of meat from which they are traditionally made.
+The term fajitas technically refer to only the beef version of this dish, since the name comes from faja, the cut of meat from which they are traditionally made.
 However, chicken, pork, lamb, fish, shrimp, and even vegetables prepared in the same manner are also popularly known as fajitas.

 - 1 pound/450 grams skirt steak (or flank steak)

 - 4 bell peppers (red, green and/or yellow, stemmed and seeded)

 - 1 large onion (white, yellow, or purple, peeled)

 - 10 to 12 tortillas (corn or wheat)

 - Garnish: Guacamole